 At Moraine Valley, fun and learning go together!
 Your kids and teenagers can pursue their unique interests in classes created just for them.
-We offer workshops and courses for children ages 4 and up.

 Technology-minded kids can master the latest software.
 Future scientists can study chemistry or learn about space.
 Artistic children can attend theater workshops, play musical instruments, or learn to paint.
 Young athletes will improve their abilities at our fast-paced sports camps.

 We also offer academic help for kids to improve their reading, math, and writing skills without the stress of grades or homework.
 State-certified instructors teach all of our academic courses, so you can feel confident about the education your child receives.